 Christina Twomey

 It is widely acknowledged that photographic evidence is now central to our view of what constitutes atrocity.
-The media attention generated by the photographs of emaciated Muslim inmates of Bosnian-run camps during the conflict in the former Yugoslavia in the early 1990s, and the scandal caused in 2004 by the photographs of American military personnel torturing and humiliating prisoners at Abu Ghraib in Iraq, are but two of the most famous instances of the contemporary link between photographic evidence and narratives of human rights abuses, which are now routinely constructed as “atrocities.”
-The images of Bosnian “death camps”, in particular, prompted overt comparison with what is often considered the point of origin for atrocity images: photographs of the liberation of Nazi-run concentration camps in Eastern Europe at the end of World War II.
+The media attention generated by the photographs of emaciated Muslim inmates of Bosnian-run camps during the conflict in the former Yugoslavia in the early 1990s and the scandal caused in 2004 by the photographs of American military personnel torturing and humiliating prisoners at Abu Ghraib in Iraq are but two of the most famous instances of the contemporary link between photographic evidence and narratives of human rights abuses, which are now routinely constructed as “atrocities.”
+The images of Bosnian “death camps,” in particular, prompted overt comparison with what is often considered the point of origin for atrocity images: photographs of the liberation of Nazi-run concentration camps in Eastern Europe at the end of World War II.

 Our understanding of the antecedents and development of this genre of photography prior to the Holocaust remains slight, and is complicated further by a lack of scholarship on the etymology and cultural purchase of the concept of “atrocity.”
 To fully appreciate the development of atrocity photography, we need to understand both sides of that formulation: the production, reception and circulation of images (photographs), and the meanings, inferences and shared assumptions about the language employed to describe them (in this case, “atrocity”).
 It is also important not to confuse the concept of atrocity with the language of “human rights abuses” with which it is frequently coupled.
 The late nineteenth century was the point at which the language of “atrocity” came to dominate discussion of the violation of the human body in the context of war and colonialism.
 This was also a period of renewed humanitarian concern and a wave of humanitarian interventions, even if the language of “human rights” with which we are most familiar was not a commonplace until the mid-twentieth century.
 While the history of “human rights” has inspired a dynamic and still evolving historiographical debate, there is less attention to the ways in which photographic representations of human suffering might have contributed, from the late nineteenth century, to the new wave of humanitarian action that was the predecessor of concern about human rights in the twentieth century.
 This essay examines the links between humanitarian concern, photography, and atrocity at three key moments in the evolution of the relationship between them: the Bulgarian “atrocities” of the late 1870s, contemporaneous concern about a devastating famine in India and, from 1903, another campaign about “atrocities”, this time in the Belgian Congo.
 The agitation around Bulgaria introduced the language of atrocity to public narratives about suffering, relief efforts for the Indian famine pioneered the use of photography in a humanitarian campaign, and the Congo reform effort brought these two concepts – atrocity and photography – together for the first time in an orchestrated, public campaign.